DANIALSEYEDI/pacman/README.md

-A C compiler (e.g., GCC or Clang).
+A C compiler (e.g., GCC or Clang, version 9.0 or higher).